Digital Nomad Tax 2026: 183 Days ≠ Tax-Free

 Arrival/departure vs. overnight stays.
 The distinction matters for frequent travelers.
 A nomad who arrives Monday morning and departs Friday afternoon has spent five days present but only four nights.

 The pattern: exceeding 183 days is sufficient for triggering residency in most jurisdictions, but it is not the only path.
 Falling below 183 days does not guarantee non-residency.
+Some jurisdictions use significantly lower thresholds — Cyprus grants full tax residency with just 60 days of annual presence, provided specific conditions are met.

 Tie-breaker rules when countries overlap